-- · an amount between 10,000 and 5 million roubles; - · double the cost of the counterfeit goods; or - · double the cost of the lawful (licensed) trademark usage.
+- an amount between 10,000 and 5 million roubles; - double the cost of the counterfeit goods; or - double the cost of the lawful (licensed) trademark usage.

-In practice, the choice of the appropriate monetary compensation formula will be vested with trademark owner, although in the absence of a large quantity of counterfeits being offered or purchased from the conflicting websites under litigious domain names, or the underlying recorded trademark licences with the stipulated licence fees, trademark owners will normally have to rely on the first scenario described above, while the court will finally decide on the concrete amount of the award based on the nature of the IP infringement (if established).
+In practice, the choice of the appropriate monetary compensation formula will be vested with the trademark owner, although in the absence of a large quantity of counterfeits or grey-market goods (if applicable)

+being offered or purchased from the conflicting websites under litigious domain names, or the underlying recorded trademark licences with the stipulated licence fees, trademark owners will normally have to rely on the first scenario described above, while the court will finally decide on the concrete amount of the award based on the nature of the IP infringement (if established).